Communication, Education, Government, & International Affairs

 Projects for Peace (students)

-Created in 2007 by Kathryn Wasserman Davis (Wellesley College '28), the Projects for Peace program offers undergraduates and graduating seniors funding to design a grassroots project for the summer of 2024—anywhere in the world — that promotes peace and addresses the root causes of conflict among parties.
+Created in 2007 by Kathryn Wasserman Davis (Wellesley College '28), the Projects for Peace program offers undergraduates and graduating seniors funding to design a summer grassroots project —anywhere in the world — that promotes peace and addresses the root causes of conflict among parties.
 Projects may employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers that cause conflict, and finding ways to resolve conflict and maintain peace.
 Any current Wellesley student is eligible to apply.
 Campus application deadline typically in January.

 Carnegie Junior Fellows Program (seniors & graduates)